 Instead, you’ll probably end up getting injured, or at the very least won’t be lifting to your potential.

-Here are some of the worst bench press mistakes that guys tend to make, and how not to make them.
+Here are some of the worst bench press mistakes that people tend to make, and how not to make them.

 Read on, and let’s get your bench up to par.

-I would say that about 80% of guys that bench make this mistake, so listen up cause you probably are too!
+I would say that about 80% of people that bench make this mistake, so listen up cause you probably are too!